 where we slept // Getting our visas upon landing and zipping through passport control was surprisingly pleasant, thanks in part to the fact that we flew business — a birthday splurge for the mister!
 We were greeted on the other side by Luxury Istanbul, who had arranged for us to be picked up by one of their drivers.
 He grabbed our luggage, and we headed off to our destination: The Istanbul Edition.

 You are not lacking in options when it comes to finding a hotel in Istanbul, this is for sure.
-There are tons of options for every budget, and because the city is MASSIVE (not even an overstatement, here), it can be overwhelming trying to peg down a location.
+There are tons of options for every budget.
+Plus, because the city is MASSIVE, it can be overwhelming trying to peg down a location.

 In the end, we opted for the Istanbul Edition, mostly out of curiosity.
-I had stayed at the London Edition awhile ago, and have been curious to see how their other hotels stack up — my London stay is one of my recent faves.
-We also didn’t feel like moving hotels during our 4 nights, and we figured this seemed like a pretty good homebase, based on our (admittedly limited) research.
+I stayed at the London Edition last year, and have been curious about their other hotels.
+My London stay is one of my recent faves.
+We didn’t feel like moving hotels during our 4 nights, so we figured this seemed like a pretty good homebase.
+You know, based on our (admittedly limited) research.
+(Read: practically none).

 Arrival and check-in were both seamless, with staff at every turn, ready and waiting to help us.
 We were greeted with tall glasses of lemonade and led to a seated check in, where we were promptly told we were upgraded to one of their beautiful Loft Suites.